Wyckoff Heights Medical Center

-Wyckoff Heights Medical Center is a 350-bed teaching hospital located in the Wyckoff Heights section of Bushwick, Brooklyn in New York City.
-The hospital is an academic affiliate of the NewYork-Presbyterian's Weill Cornell Medical College of Cornell University, the New York Medical College and New York Institute of Technology College of Osteopathic Medicine.
+Wyckoff Heights Medical Center is a 350-bed teaching and safety net hospital located in the Wyckoff Heights section of Bushwick, Brooklyn.
+The hospital is an academic affiliate of the Weill Cornell College of Medicine, the New York Medical College and NYIT College of Osteopathic Medicine.
 The primary goal of the center is to train future physicians that are qualified medically and personably.
+Wycoff Heights is one of only ten hospitals left in New York City to operate as a stand-alone facility.

 History

 In 1887 the German Hospital Society of Brooklyn was organized by the Plattdeutscher Volksfest-Verein for the purpose of raising funds, purchasing land, and constructing a hospital to serve the large German immigrant community in Brooklyn.

 The hospital opened its doors in 1899 as the German Hospital of Brooklyn, but was renamed Wyckoff Heights Hospital after World War I because of anti-German sentiments and eventually renamed Wyckoff Heights Medical Center.

 During the 1990s, Wyckoff was managed by Preferred Health Network.